Develop

 Gathering logs from the headset

-You can find the logs in: Android/data/com.Your.Project.Name/files/<YourProjectName>/<YourProjectName>/<YourProjectName>/Saved/Logs and open <YourProjectName>.log.
+You can find the logs in: Android/data/com.Your.Project.Name/files/<YourProjectName>/<YourProjectName>/<YourProjectName>/Saved/Logs/<YourProjectName>.log.

 Haptics not being triggered in Quest when playing through PCVR